Mystery, Children's Literature

 We've busy writing our dream cast list.

-While The Westing Game is marketed as children's literature, won the Newbery Medal, and was written by a children's books author and illustrator, we think it's primarily a mystery.
-At a bookstore, however, you'd probably find it in the children's literature section, with its adolescent heroine, family-friendly language, and award-winning content.
+But back to the question of genre: while The Westing Game is marketed as children's literature, won the Newbery Medal, and was written by a children's book author and illustrator, we think it's primarily a mystery novel.
+At a bookstore, however, you'd probably find it in the children's literature section.